Alfonso Urquiola Crespo

 In the 1981 Intercontinental Cup, Alfonso posted a .268 batting average.
 He led the 1982 Selective Series in steals with 14.
 He played for Cuba in both the 1983 Intercontinental Cup (1 for 4) and 1983 Pan American Games (.222).

 Urquiola concluded his career for the national team on a high note, hitting .449/.491/.816 in the 1984 Amateur World Series with 11 runs, 11 RBI, 6 doubles and 4 homers in 13 games, far better than Barry Bonds did in that event.
-Alfonso was third in average behind Roberto Bianchi and Víctor Mesa, tied Mesa for 5th in homers, was second in doubles behind Lourdes Gourriel and second to Mesa in hits with 22.
+Alfonso was third in average behind Roberto Bianchi and Víctor Mesa, tied Mesa for 5th in homers, was second in doubles behind Lourdes Gourriel Sr. and second to Mesa in hits with 22.
 Mesa won MVP honors but Urquiola was clearly a serious candidate.

 Urquiola hit .286/.333/.404 in 19 years in Cuban baseball.
 He retired among the top 10 all-time in seasons played.
 He stole 209 bases in 316 tries in the Cuban leagues.

 After retiring as a player, Urquiola became a manager.
 In 1997-1998, he replaced Jorge Fuentes as manager of Pinar del Río even though Fuentes had led them to the title a year prior.
 Urquiola did not skip a beat, guiding them to a title as well.
 He won a second title in 2010-2011 and a third in 2013-2014.

 In the 1999 Pan American Games, Alfonso was Cuba's manager in the first event in which they faced US and Canadian teams using professional players.
 Cuba won the tournament and a spot in the 2000 Olympics under Urquiola's guidance.
 He also had managed Cuba to Gold in the 1998 Baseball World Cup and 1998 Central American and Caribbean Games.

 Urquiola's services were leaned to the Panamanian national team, which he piloted in the 2007 Pan American Games.
 While Panama failed to win a Medal, they beat Cuba, which was managed by Rey Vicente Anglada, Urquiola's former national team infield mate and rival.
 Urquiola returned to guide Cuba in the 2011 Baseball World Cup (finishing second to the Netherlands) and the 2011 Pan American Games (Bronze Medal).